kew222/Self-Targeting-Spacer-Searcher/README.md

 -h, --help               |       Opens help message
 -v, --version              |     Displays version number
 --dir <directory>            |   Use directory of genomes (fasta-formatted) instead of searching NCBI
---search <"NCBI search term"> |  Use NCBI nucleotide database to find genomes
+--search <"NCBI search term"> |  Use NCBI nucleotide database to find genomes with a search string
---Accs <Assembly_list_file> |    Search genomes based on a given list of assemblies (incompatible with search)
+-g, --groups <groups_file>   |   Provide a list of search terms in an input file to loop over --list <Assembly_uID_list_file> |    Search genomes based on a given list of assemblies (incompatible with search).
+Requires that the assemblies are provided as a list of uIDs, NOT accessions.
 -o, --prefix <string>        |   Prefix for filenames in output (ex. prefix of 'bagel' gives: bagel_Spacers...islands.txt)
 -f, --force-redownload      |    Forces redownloading of genomes that were already downloaded